grzesiek-galezowski/tdd-ebook/manuscript/270_Mock_Objects.md

 }
 ```

+The rest of this chapter will focus on dissecting the behaviors of `DataDispatch` and their context.

+I will start describing this context by looking at interfac used by `DataDispatch`.

 ## Interfaces

 As shown above, `DataDispatch` depends on a single interface called `Channel`.
-Here is the full interface definition:
+Here is the full definition of this interface:

 ```csharp
 public interface Channel